Antonio Brown cut by Patriots amid sexual misconduct claims

 “It’s unfortunate things didn’t work out with the Patriots,” Brown’s agent, Drew Rosenhaus tweeted.
 “But Antonio is healthy and is looking forward to his next opportunity in the NFL.
 He wants to play the game he loves and he hopes to play for another team soon.”

+The NFL said it will continue to investigate Brown’s behavior, as it has with stars like Ray Rice and Kareem Hunt and lesser players who have run afoul of the personal conduct policy — whether or not they were convicted of a crime, or even charged.

-An NFL investigation of the allegations against Brown is ongoing.
-The league said in a statement late Friday that Brown could be placed on the commissioner’s exempt list if he is signed by another team and could also be suspended once the investigation concludes — circumstances that cast doubt on whether he will play again this season.
+The league said in a statement late Friday that Brown could be placed on the commissioner’s exempt list if he is signed by another team and could also be suspended once the investigation concludes, casting doubt on whether he will play again this season.

-“Our office is presently investigating multiple allegations, some of which are the subject of pending litigation,” the NFL statement said.
-“We have as yet made no findings regarding these issues.
-The investigation is ongoing and will be pursued vigorously and expeditiously.”
+“We have as yet made no findings regarding these issues,” the statement said.
+“Upon the conclusion of the investigation, he may also be subject to discipline if the investigation finds that he has violated the law or league policies.”

-Brown has been sued by a former trainer Britney Taylor, who claimed Brown sexually assaulted her on three occasions, including rape.
-Although the allegations became public last week, Brown practiced with the Patriots, then played on Sunday in a 43-0 rout of Miami, scoring a touchdown.
+Brown has been sued by former trainer Britney Taylor, who claimed Brown raped or sexually assaulted her on three occasions.
+Although the lawsuit became public last week, Brown practiced with the Patriots, then played on Sunday in a 43-0 rout of Miami, scoring a touchdown.

 Taylor had a lengthy meeting with the NFL this week.